abclution/FH86XX_Cameras/README.md

 # FH86XX_Cameras
 All I know about these low cost cameras.

+This repo applies to those specific cameras.

+It may work with other similar cameras, but be aware there are a lot of very similar looking cameras, and not all of them are FH86XX based.

+In fact I have a couple of other nearly identical looking devices that are possibly A9 variants, and they are not remotely similar in terms of the underlying hardware.

+First,  a little background information.

 I picked up a couple of low cost  FH8616  based "Inteligent Cameras"

 You can find these for not much on AliExpress, with a search string of something like..